Exploiting Diffusion Prior for Real-World Image Super-Resolution: Inference Strategies

 \section{Inference Strategies}

 The proposed StableSR already demonstrates superior performance quantitatively and qualitatively on both synthetic and real-world benchmarks, as shown in Sec.~\ref{sec_exp}.
-Here, we discuss several effective strategies during the sampling process that can further boost the visual quality of the generated results without additional finetuning.
+Here, we discuss several effective strategies during the sampling process that can further boost the inference performance without additional finetuning.